-- The prize cannot be redeemed for a cash value.
+- The prizes are offered by Ryland Peters & Small and cannot be redeemed for a cash value.

-- For Twitter entries, winners must be following @Kavey at the time of notification.
-For Facebook entries, winners must Like the Kavey Eats Facebook page at time of notification.
+- For Twitter entries, entrants must be following @Kavey at the time of notification.

-- Blog comment entries must provide a valid email address for contacting the winner.
+- Blog comment entries must provide a valid email address for contact.

 - The winners will be notified by email or Twitter so please make sure you check relevant accounts for the notification message.

 - If no response is received from a winner within 10 days of notification, the prize will be forfeit and a new winner will be picked and contacted.